tmm-demo-apps/bookstore-app/diary.md

 Create a demo shopping cart application for selling books, designed for Kubernetes using the 12-factor app methodology.

 ### What We've Done So Far
-- **Project Initialization:** Set up a Go project with a standard directory structure for a web application.
+- **Project Initialization:** Set up a Go project with a standard directory structure and initialized a local Git repository for version control.
 - **Backend Development:** Implemented a basic Go web server that connects to a PostgreSQL database to fetch and display a list of books using server-side templates.
 - **Containerization:** Wrote a multi-stage `Dockerfile` to create an optimized container image for the application and a `docker-compose.yml` file to run the app and database locally.
 - **Deployment Setup:** Created Kubernetes manifests (`deployment.yaml`, `service.yaml`) for both the application and the PostgreSQL database.